 Addicts aren’t likely to follow through on their agreements or promises, and this causes further strain in their relationships.
 It’s worth noting, however, that most addicts usually mean to honor their commitments but the effects of the substances make them unable to.
 Thus, if they’re in a relationship, their significant other is going to be frustrated due to the addict’s inability to meet their obligations.

 They’re also likely to forget about the promises they make to their children.
 If this becomes a trend, the child will have a hard time forming bonds with other people since they don’t know how to trust.
 This loss of trust often results in broken marriages and dysfunctional children.

 In the throes of their addiction, the addict is likely going to leave all the responsibilities to their partner.
 The partner, therefore, becomes an enabler.

 Taking care of bills, making decisions, raising the kids, and cleaning up after the addict is quickly going to take a toll on the other parent.
 This exposes them to an elevated risk of contracting stress-induced conditions such as high blood pressure and anxiety.

 4. Financial Problems

 Financing an addiction isn’t cheap.
-Additionally, the substance abuse problem is likely going to cause the individual to lose their job due to poor performance or absenteeism.
-After that happens, they will turn to their savings to quench their addiction.
+Additionally, the substance abuse problem is likely going to cause the individual to lose their job due to poor performance or attendance.
+After that happens, they’ll turn to their savings to quench their addiction.

 Consequently, the family will begin having problems paying for basic things such as food, clothing, utilities, and rent or mortgage.